ranjan973/linux-topics-wiki/GIT/GIT-wiki.md

 [aranjan@mycentosVM cookbook]$ echo "Apple Pie" | git hash-object --stdin --> Plumbing command 23991897e13e47ed0adb91a0082c31c82fe0cbe5

-The first thing to start working with GIT is to create a repository using the command "git init" from the directory which needs to be the git repo.
-This will create a .git folder which stores all the history,metadata and configuration that Git uses to track and manage the project.
+The first step to start working with Git is to create a repository using the git init command in the directory you want to track.

+This initializes the directory as a Git repository by creating a hidden .git folder, which stores all the history, metadata, and configuration required for Git to track and manage changes in the project.
+The .git folder in a directory makes that folder a GIT repo

 .git is the brain of the git repository.